Back

 Step 4: Thoroughly Dry

-Wipe down using dry paper towels or drying cloth.
-If you want to be extra sure that it's dry, you could heat the oven on the stove for 20 minutes.
+Wipe down using dry paper towels or a drying cloth.
+To ensure that it's dry, you could heat the oven on the stove for 20 minutes.

 Step 5: Seasoning by adding a new coat of oil